Order polynomial product formulas and poset dynamics: Promotion of linear extensions

-The theory of Kazhdan-Lusztig cells gives a canonical basis for any irreducible representation of the symmetric group~$S_n$.
-Rhoades~\cite{rhoades2010cyclic} showed that for an irreducible symmetric group representation of rectangular shape, the action of the long cycle $c=(1,2,\ldots,n) \in S_n$ corresponds to promotion of standard tableaux in the Kazhdan-Lusztig basis.
-Rhoades's result built on an earlier results of Berenstein--Zelevinsky~\cite{berenstein1996canonical} and Stembridge~\cite{stembridge1996canonical}, who showed that for \emph{any} irreducible symmetric group representation, the action of the longest word $w_0=n(n-1)\cdots1\in S_n$ corresponds (up to sign) to evacuation of standard tableaux in the Kazhdan-Lusztig basis.
+The theory of Kazhdan--Lusztig cells gives a canonical basis for any irreducible representation of the symmetric group~$S_n$.
+Rhoades~\cite{rhoades2010cyclic} showed that for an irreducible symmetric group representation of rectangular shape, the action of the long cycle $c=(1,2,\ldots,n)$ corresponds to promotion of standard tableaux in the Kazhdan--Lusztig basis.
+Rhoades's result built on an earlier results of Berenstein--Zelevinsky~\cite{berenstein1996canonical} and Stembridge \cite{stembridge1996canonical}, who showed that for \emph{any} irreducible symmetric group representation, the action of the longest word $w_0=n(n-1)\cdots1$ corresponds (up to sign) to evacuation of standard tableaux in the Kazhdan--Lusztig basis.